Siamotyrannus

-Siamotyrannus (meaning "Siamese tyrant") is a genus of theropod dinosaur from the early Cretaceous of Thailand.
+Siamotyrannus (meaning "Siamese tyrant") is a genus of possibly allosauroid theropod dinosaur from the Early Cretaceous Sao Khua Formation of Thailand.

 Discovery and naming

 In 1993, Somchai Traimwichanon found a partial skeleton of a large theropod at the Phu Wiang 9 site in Khon Kaen.

 In 1996, Eric Buffetaut, Varavudh Suteethorn and Haiyan Tong named and described the type species Siamotyrannus isanensis.
 The generic name is derived from the old Thai kingdom of Siam, and a Latinised Greek tyrannus, meaning "tyrant", in reference to a presumed membership of the Tyrannosauridae.
 The specific name is derived from Thai isan, "northeastern part", referring to the provenance from northeast Thailand.

 The holotype, PW9-1, was found in the Sao Khua Formation, dating from the Berriasian-Barremian.
 It includes the left half of the pelvis, five rear dorsal vertebrae, the sacrum with five sacrals, and thirteen front tail vertebrae.
 In 1998, a tibia and some individual teeth were referred to the species.